 Autumn Aurelia – Editor-in-Chief and Founder

-Autumn is a nature enthusiast, an aspiring author and avid photographer.
+Autumn is a nature enthusiast, a writer and avid photographer.
 She has an interest in the arts, and enjoys spending time reading and snuggling with her furbabies.
-She is currently working on her first novel, Repulsed.
+She is currently working on her first novel, Every Kind of No.

-She has also previously managed a digital student magazine, and has been published on Bust.com and has recently been accepted to become a regular contributor to The Mighty.
+She has also previously managed a digital student magazine, has been published on Bust.com and is a regular contributor to The Mighty.

-As a sufferer of mental illness herself (OCD, BPD, MDD), she is currently housebound due to the severity of her conditions.
+As a sufferer of mental illness herself (OCD, BPD, MDD, PTSD), she was housebound for eight years due to the severity of her conditions.
 It is for this reason that she decided to start Inside The Bell Jar – a literary journal which she hopes will give a voice to anyone who ever feels restricted by their own battles with mental illness.

 Matt Sloan – Editor